 Step 6) To download firmware, first click on the gray rectangle below the red arrow and version number of the firmware you wish to download.

 Step 7) Then in the popup window select the firmware as shown:

 Step 8) After you login with a free Rockwell account, and accept Rockwell's terms, your be presented with the choice of a managed or direct download:

 I hope the above article about finding which versions of firmware your Logix processor supports, as well as how to download that firmware from Rockwell's website was helpful.

-And if you have any comments or questions about this article, please feel free to share them with us by using the “Leave a reply” form at the bottom of this page.
+And if you have any comments or questions about this article, please feel free to share them with us by using the “post a comment or question” link below.